For pilgrims of Orthodox Christianity, Ouranoupoli is the most-frequented harbor where a passage into the Holy Mountain can be made.

 “When you need to confess, you find a priest to do so, because he is able to exchange messages between you and Jesus Christ.
 When you express your problems and confess your sins, he gives you advice on behalf of God’s authority.
 It’s not like what they do in America, where people go and find a … what do you call them, Stephane? … a psychiatrist.
 You say what problems you have, and the psychiatrist tells you what to do and what medicine you take.
 No!
 Confession is not like that.
 A psychiatrist has no authority—no one gives his authority, and he does not care for you.
 God cares for every one of His sons.
 He forgives all sins, and sends Jesus Christ to save us.
 You will cry, cry Stephane, in front of the priest after confession, because you feel His love is too strong, too strong for you to hold it.
 God always gives you a chance to live it right.”

 I was stunned by this spiritual power.

 “Stephane!” he caught my full attention when he was busy searching for something deep inside his backpack.
 I wouldn’t by any means accept any gift from him, so “No gift Stamatis, no gift.”
 I said.

 “No no gift!
 Just an ice-cream!
 I bought some ice-cream in Ouranoupoli and you can have one!”
 I smiled.
 Ice-cream, sure.

-But when the boat anchored the poor man still has not found the ice-cream.
-“It’s fine.”
-I said.
-“Go to Dionysiou in two or three days and find me there.
-I’m going to Pavlou today and then Dionysiou.
-I give you my phone number in case you need to call me.”
+But when the boat anchored, poor Stamatis still didn’t find the ice-cream.
+“Go to Dionysiou in two or three days and find me there.”
+Stamatis said.
+“I’m going to Pavlou today and then Dionysiou.
+I give you my phone number so you can call me.”

-4-7-17 drafted in the Monastery of Agiou Andreas, Mount Athos
+July 4, 2017 drafted in the Monastery of Agiou Andreas, Mount Athos

-19-7-17 revised again in Parma
+July 12, 2017 revised in Parma

 Cover image: Mount Athos seen from Iviron Monastery at dusk.